githubsahuja/RepData_PeerAssessment1/PA1_template.md

 ## What is the average daily activity pattern?

+On the same dataset that we read in we average daily pattern by utilizing the aggregate method and function "mean".
+We use the ggplot method from ggplot2 package to draw a time series plot to show the activity pattern.

+Also we calculate the time interval with maximum average number of steps.

 ```r
 #Calculate the avg. daily pattern - use the aggregate function from base R